 To update CMC firmware using RACADM, use the fwupdate subcommand.
-For more information, see Chassis Management Controller for Dell PowerEdge M1000e RACADM Command Line Reference Guide.
+For more information, see Chassis Management Controller for Dell PowerEdge M1000e RACADM Command Line Reference Guide for this version.

-(i) NOTE: Run the firmware update command through only one remote racadm session at a time.
+i) NOTE: Run the firmware update command through only one remote RACADM session at a time.